Seeneva/seeneva-reader-android/README.md

 Output shared library will always include debug symbols (`-g` cflag).
 That's why shared library can have size 200+MB.
 But do not worry about it, Android Gradle plugin will strip debug symbols before pack the shared library into the output apk.
 These debug symbols will allow you to [debug](#native-debug) native code.

+### Gradle properties

+You can set these Gradle properties:

+- `seeneva.disableSplitApk`: disable apk splitting.
+Generate only one universal apk.
+- `seeneva.noDebSymbols`: do not generate native debug symbols.

 ### Native debug

 Your apk should be debaggable.